-Semester: A 16-week period of class work.
+Semester: A I6-week period of class work.

-TAG (Transfer Admission Guarantee): Palomar College has TAG programs with seven UC campuses.
-All of these agreements guarantee admission into the University and some guarantee admission into the major.
+TAG (Transfer Admission Guarantee): Palomar College has TAG programs with six UC campuses.
+All of these agreements guarantee admission into the major at those universities.

-Three-Quarter Time: A study load of 9 - II I/2 units per semester.
+Three-Quarter Time: A study load of $9 - 11 \frac{1}{2}$ units per semester.